Applifting/culture/en/managing-conflicts.md

 1. **What do you think happened / is happening?** => Ask your colleague about their view of the point of the conflict.
 2. **How does it make you feel?** => Ask your colleague about emotions the whole situation brings them.
 3. **If you disagree with me, why do you think it is / was right?** => Ask your colleague why they think their conduct was right.
 Try to put yourself in their shoes and understand where they are coming from.
-4. **What do you need me to do / change?** => Ask your colleague what they need from you in order to comply with your wishes.
+4. **What support do you need from me in order to make this happen?** => Ask your colleague what they need from you in order to comply with your wishes.

 Come up with the next steps together.